ARCLeeds/website-documents/libraries1.md

     contain a pointer to the memory location of the compiled version of the library, resulting in a much smaller executable.
 ​
 -   Dynamically linked libraries are good because   the memory address of the pointer is the same after an update as it was before so there is no need to recompile your code after each update.
 However with a static library you have to recompile your source code to include these updates.
-​

 ##**How to Create Dynamic/Static Linking?**

-​
-In this example, you
+​In this example, you
 will be using and creating many files with the same file name but with different file extensions, so it useful to know what each of the file extensions mean.
 This also helps if you want to google further